How to Make Ice Cream in a Blender

 Discover More About KitchenAid® Countertop Appliances

 Types Of Blenders: How to Choose If you’re browsing types of blenders, but not sure which one to choose, our guide from KitchenAid will help you find the best blender for you.

 Food Processor vs Mixer: What's the Difference?
-Debating food processor vs mixer for your next kitchen purchase?
+Are you debating a food processor vs stand mixer for your next kitchen purchase?
 Learn the differences and the best appliance for common kitchen tasks.